davist11/jQuery-Stickem/README.md

 **start: 0**<br>
 If your sticky item isn't at the top of the container, tell it where it should start being sticky.

+**overflow: true**<br>
+If a sticky is bigger than window, you'll be able to scroll it by scrolling the window.
+You can disable this for backwards compatibility.

+**topProperty: 'top'**<br>
+CSS property to use for positioning the item.
+You can use 'top', 'margin-top' or false to control it by css classes yourself.
+This is *required* for overflowing items.

 **onStick: null**<br>
 You can create a callback function that fires when an item gets "stuck".
 The item gets passed back.